 TOP PERFORMANCE FOR MOTORSPORT

-Zytek has over 20 years of motorsport experience in developing the highest performance EV and HEV inverters that unlock a race car’s HV electrical system potential.
+Zytek has over 20 years of motorsport experience in developing the highest performance EV and HEV automotive inverters that unlock a race car’s HV electrical system potential.

 Specifically engineered for the highest levels of performance, inverters are developed in parallel with our electric machines and batteries.

-Significant Impact On Electrical Powertrain Performance
+Significant Impact on Electrical Powertrain Performance and Electrical Power.

 Inverters need to be thought of as less of a pure current switching device, more of as the primary system enabler, but most importantly, as the primary choice when conceiving your motorsport electrification requirements.

-The traditional route to conceiving an electrified powertrain is to specify the system components in the order of electric machine, battery, and then inverter.
+The traditional route to conceiving an electrified powertrain is to specify the system components in the order of electric machine, battery pack, and then inverter.
 In this sequence, the most complex unit, responsible for optimising bi-directional energy flow between the battery and electric machine as well as integration with safety-critical vehicle operating systems, is given the lowest priority!

 enquire about this product